 Welcome to HealthWatch

-We are the charity that has been promoting science and integrity in healthcare since 1991.
+HealthWatch is the UK charity that has been promoting science and integrity in healthcare since 1991.

-- The assessment and testing of all medical and nutritional treatments, products and procedures
+- The assessment and testing of all medical and nutritional treatments, devices and procedures

 - Consumer protection in regard to all forms of health care

-- The highest standards of education and evidence-based health care by practitioners
+- The highest standards of evidence-based education for clinical practitioners

-- Better understanding by the public and the media of the importance of application of evidence from robust clinical trials
+- Improving media and public understanding of the importance of applying evidence from robust clinical trials

 We are against: